-Roughly 74 percent of households in Nigeria spend money on soft drinks, spending an average of $96 annually per household.
+Spending habits: Roughly 75% of households in Nigeria spend money on soft drinks, spending an average of $96 annually per household.

-Based on population and annual spending on soft drinks, Fraym highlighted the top ten states by market size.
+Based on population and annual spending on soft drinks, Fraym highlighted the top ten soft drink markets in the country.
 Then Fraym assessed latent market demand in every major city: